-Margie Muñoz, MA LLPC is a counselor in Grand Rapids, MI specializing in counseling for children and adolescents navigating the impacts of trauma including anger, depression, anxiety, and exaggerated reactivity, which can impact experiences at school, at home, and with peers.
+Margie Muñoz, MA LLPC is a counselor in Grand Rapids, MI specializing in counseling for children, adolescents, and adults navigating the impacts of trauma including anger, depression, anxiety, and exaggerated reactivity, which can impact experiences at school, at home, and with peers.
 Margie also has experience working with young adults navigating anxiety and depression as they establish their independence and face complex pressures as they transition into adulthood.

 Margie is a bicultural, bilingual counselor who is able to provide counseling services in Spanish.
 Margie also leads trauma-informed yoga groups for pre-teens and adolescents navigating social pressure, anxiety, and depression.